LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 #### Description

-Lets you know the level of support for Ledger Connect on the user's platform, and shows a UI to guide the user.
+This call initializes Connect Kit and lets you know if the user's platform supports the Ledger Extension.

+Based on the parameters that you pass and on the user's platform, Connect Kit will decide what provider will be returned when you call `getProvider`.

-If the Connect extension is installed and enabled you will just get the response and no UI will be shown.
-If Connect is not available on the user's platform one of these modals will be shown:
+If the Ledger Extension is installed and enabled it will pop up when the DApp calls the provider's `eth_requestAccounts`, else the user will be presented one of two modals.

-- Try Ledger Connect, in case the user's platform supports Connect but it is not installed or enabled; a button will be shown to let the user install the browser extension.
+- "Try the Ledger Extension", in case the user's platform supports the Extension but it is not installed or enabled; a button will be shown to let the user install the Extension.
-- Connect with Ledger Live, in case the user's platform does not support Connect they will be able to use Ledger Live Mobile or Desktop to connect.
+- "Do you have Ledger Live?", in case the user's platform does not support the Extension they will be able to use Ledger Live Mobile or Desktop.

 ### `getProvider`